 He was the fearless High King who battled the English, the Scots, the French, and the Romans.
-Taking hostages, striking fear into the hearts of his enemies and even kidnapping Saint Patrick to bring to Ireland as a slave.
-But historians often speculate that Niall of the Nine Hostages was just a legend and a mythical figure that never really existed.
-Here we describe the genetic analyses that confirmed the great genetic dynasty of this prehistoric Irish king and the existence of 3 million “descendants of Niall.”
+Taking hostages, striking fear into the hearts of their enemies, and even kidnapping Saint Patrick bringing him to Ireland as a young slave.
+But historians often speculate his story was just a legend, and Niall of the Nine Hostages was a mythical figure that never really existed.
+Here we describe the DNA studies that confirmed the great genetic dynasty of this prehistoric Irish King, and the existence of more than 3 million “descendants of Niall.”

 The legend of Niall Niogiallach